meisyal/MIM/README.md

 - [SQLite dbcopy][sqlite-dbcopy]

 Please, read theirs documentation about how to install two plugins above into your `ionic` project before you start moving forward.
 MIM also uses [Angular Chart][angularchart] to generate chart.
+There are some associated files with this one.
+Those files are Chart.min.js, angular-chart.min.js, and angular- chart.css.

 ### Building from Source